Skip to Content

 This should prevent the neckline from getting too high.
 A high neckline can produce an awful double-chin appearance, particularly when the mouth is open.

-The cheek line is the border between the cheek hair and the cheek skin.
+The cheek line is the border between the cheek hair and the cheek.

 Again, a well-defined cheek line can look very sleek, although some men do prefer to leave it natural.
 This is a personal decision you’ll have to make.